skvadrik/re2c/CONTRIBUTING.md

 For changes that affect parsers (`.ypp` files), regeneration mode is configured with options `--enable-parsers` (Autotools) or `-DRE2C_REBUILD_PARSERS=ON` (CMake).
-In this case `bison` must be installed on the system, otherwise Autoconf or CMake will fail at cconfiguration stage.
+In this case `bison` must be installed on the system.
+Otherwise Autoconf or CMake will fail at configuration stage.

 For changes that update documentation, it is necessary to rebuild the bootstrap manpages by reconfiguring and rebuilding re2c with options `--enable-docs`